-Effective SEO techniques: Top 5 practices your absolutely need to follow
+Effective SEO techniques: Top 5 practices you absolutely need to follow

 Before going further to explain the most effective SEO techniques we personally apply everywhere around our website, there’s two things you need to know – one’s good, the other is, well, not pleasing.
 Starting with the good, You ABSOLUTELY can always work on fixing things for your website, even if you are laying alone in the last page on Google.